 Use the direct speech to text utility Vox Depravatio.

-Mary Ellen 16 days ago
+Mary Ellen about 2 months ago

 Dibbers?

-scarygoround creator 16 days ago
+scarygoround creator about 2 months ago

 I don’t usually say anything about the comics but this is a good example of me attempting to put more into a page of a daily (or near daily, I think these ran Mon-Thu originally) than anyone has since “the olden days”.
 I can’t believe I drew this exactly eight years ago (but I did).